This group is open to all SCV-CAMFT members who identify as LGBTQIA+.

 Cindy is a licensed Marriage Family Therapist and has been in private practice since 2001 in both Pacific Grove and San Jose.
 Being semi-retired, she wants to stay connected to peers by offering support within our CAMFT community.
 She has a specialty in aging and grief/loss and has taught Experiential Sand-tray Therapy since 2005.

-This group typically meets the last Monday of every month from 9:00 AM - 10:30 AM.
-For questions you can contact Amanda at amanda@yestotherapy.com.
+This group typically meets the second Friday of every month 9:00 AM - 10:00 AM.

 mail@scv-camft.org